-The regulations created under the conservation easement legislation in your province list which government departments will need notification of the agreement, and when.
+The conservation easement registration regulations created under the Alberta Land Stewardship Act lists which government departments will need notification of the agreement, and when.
 You may also need to apply to your mortgage holder for a "postponement" of your mortgage.
 A postponement of a mortgage is when the land title is changed so that the mortgage is registered behind the conservation easement when it is placed on title.